Ritesh16052003/git-demo/README.md

 # git-demo
-This ia a demo for Git &amp; Github class
+This ia a demo for Git &amp; Github class.